St. Joseph Island (Ontario): Settlement

-Beginning in 1953, a government-run diesel ferry, the "St. Joseph Islander", operated from Humbug Point providing free, 24-hour access to the island for residents, cottagers and tourists.
+Beginning in 1953, a government-run diesel ferry, the St. Joseph Islander, operated from Humbug Point providing free, 24-hour access to the island for residents, cottagers and tourists.
 Before this, Islanders had relied upon two cable ferries.
-The first began operating in 1919 and ran on a 610 metre cable between Campement D'Ours Island and the mainland.
-The second ferry, the "Magic Carpet" operated from Pine Island to the mainland.
+The first began operating in 1919 and ran on a 610 m cable between Campement D'Ours Island and the mainland.
+The second ferry, the Magic Carpet operated from Pine Island to the mainland.
 In 1934, both ferries were sold to the provincial government which began providing a free service.

 The ferry was retired in 1972 when a bridge was constructed.
 In December 1994, the bridge was named the Bernt Gilbertson St. Joseph Island Bridge in honour of Bernt Gilbertson, an island resident and member of provincial parliament who had long petitioned for the bridge.

 Geography

 St. Joseph Island is located near the south easterly mouth of the St. Marys River in northwestern Lake Huron.
 It is the most westerly of the Manitoulin chain of islands.

 The island is 365 km2 in area.
-On its longest - northeast to southwest - axis the island is about 30 km and about 20 km at its widest point.
+On its longest—northeast to southwest—axis the island is about 30 km and about 20 km at its widest point.
 The circumference of the island's coastline is 145 km.

 Its highest point, known colloquially and by surveyors as "the Mountain", is near the centre of the island near Carterton with an elevation of 345.6 m, which is about 169 m above Lake Huron.

 The island is dotted by nearly 60 small lakes, the largest being Twin Lakes near the centre of the island, Caufield Lake, Otter Lake and Rains Lake.
 Several rivers and streams cut through the island, the longest being the Koshkawong River connecting Twin Lakes south to the bay at Milford Haven and Two Tree River on the west side of the island.

 The island is part of the Great Lakes–St. Lawrence lowlands physiological region, a fertile plain that is composed primarily of post-glacial landforms.

 The island was formed by debris and erosion at the end of the last glacial period.
 As the Laurentide Ice Sheet, a huge glacier extending into the present-northern United States, melted about 11,000 years ago, it carved deep gouges into the earth, scraped off top soil and deposited rock and sand.
 The glacier's retreat also allowed land compacted by the weight of the ice to rise.